dashdoc/fairsplice/README.md

-# FairSplice
+# Fairsplice

-FairSplice is a CLI tool designed to optimize test distribution across multiple workers.
-By intelligently selecting and saving test cases, FairSplice ensures balanced workload distribution for your CI/CD pipelines, making tests run time more predictable.
+Fairsplice is a CLI tool designed to optimize test distribution across multiple workers.
+By intelligently selecting and saving test cases, Fairsplice ensures balanced workload distribution for your CI/CD pipelines, making tests run time more predictable.

 We found Github Actions lacking when compared to CircleCI which has [tests splitting](https://circleci.com/docs/parallelism-faster-jobs/#how-test-splitting-works) based on timings.